 Triangle

-University of Nottingham > Accommodation > Living in the community > Community engagement ambassadors
+University of Nottingham > Student Living > Community Engagement > Community engagement ambassadors

 Community Engagement Ambassadors

-The Community Engagement Ambassador (CEA) scheme is an exciting new pilot project funded for the 22/23 academic year.
-The Community Engagement Team has recruited 12 current students to support community cohesion initiatives in three specific zones across Lenton and Radford where there is a large population of privately rented student properties.
-The CEAs will be employed and managed by the university working up to six hours each per week.
-This will equate to over 4,000 hours of work across the academic year.
+The Community Engagement Ambassador (CEA) scheme started in the 22/23 academic year.
+The UoN Community Engagement Team recruited 12 students to support community cohesion initiatives in three specific zones across Lenton and Radford where a large population of privately rented student properties exist.
+The CEAs were employed and managed by the university working up to six hours each per week across the academic year.
+This year, the scheme is expanding; 20 Ambassadors are being employed and they’ll now be working in Dunkirk and Beeston too.

 Purpose of the initiative